- Search The Registry

 *Binyavanga Wainaina was born on this date in 1971.
-He was a Kenyan author, professor, journalist and LGBT activist.
+He was a Black Kenyan author, professor, journalist, and LGBT activist.

 Following his education, Wainaina worked in Cape Town for some years as a freelance food and travel writer.
 In 2002 he won the Caine Prize for his short story "Discovering Home."
-He was the founding editor of the literary magazine Kwani?in East Africa that sprung out of an artistic revolution that was established in 2003.
+He was the founding editor of the literary magazine Kwani? in East Africa, which sprung out of an artistic revolution established in 2003.
 In 2003, he was given an award by the Kenya Publishers Association for his services to Kenyan literature.

-He wrote for The East African, National Geographic, The Sunday Times (South Africa), Granta, The New York Times, Chimurenga and The Guardian (UK).
-Wainaina's satirical essay "How to Write About Africa", published in Granta magazine in 2006, attracted wide attention.
+He wrote for The East African, National Geographic, The Sunday Times (South Africa), Granta, The New York Times, Chimurenga, and The Guardian (UK).
+Wainaina's satirical essay "How to Write About Africa," published in Granta magazine in 2006, attracted wide attention.
 In 2007, Wainaina was a writer-in-residence at Union College in Schenectady, NY (USA).
-In the fall of 2008, he was in residence at Williams College, in Williamstown, Massachusetts, where he was teaching, lecturing and working on a novel.
+In the fall of 2008, he was in residence at Williams College in Williamstown, Massachusetts, teaching, lecturing, and working on a novel.
 He was a Bard Fellow and the director of the Chinua Achebe Center for African Literature and Languages at Bard College.
 Wainaina collected over 13,000 recipes from around Africa and was an expert on traditional and modern African cuisine.